Waleed065/react-native-m1-setup/README.md

 ## ANDROID Setup

+upgrade android studio to latest version which supports m1 machines

-  1. open project with android studio
+1. open android folder of react native project with android studio
-  2. upgare gradle properties for project
+2. if android studio promtes to upgrade gradle properties then upgrade them
-  3. set java sdk 11 as default
+3. set **java sdk 11** as default
+  - **Android Studio** in nav bar of your mac
+  - Click **Preferences**
+  - Click **Build, Execution, Deployment**
+  - Click **Build Tools**
+  - Click **Gradle**
+  - select **11 version 11..... under Gradle JDK option**. if not found then download it and add it

+open your code editor and run
+        npx react-native run-android
 -------------------------------><-------------------------------------

 🎉 **Thats all** 🎉

-## release file can be found under
+### release file can be found under

 _`~/Library/Developer/Xcode/DerivedData/<app name>/Build/Products/Release-iphoneos/<appname>`_